 HOW MUCH DO COUNTRIES NEED TO ACHIEVE THEIR NDC GOALS?

-Our compilation of bottom-up needs shows that for these 110 parties, an estimated average of USD 397 billion is required per year through 2030 to meet their climate goals.
-Of the total estimated needs, 69% (USD 275 billion) will be required for mitigation and 21% (USD 82 billion) for adaptation and resilience.
-The remaining 10% (USD 40 billion) will be needed for cross-cutting initiatives that target both mitigation and adaptation objectives.
-Discussed further below, it should be noted that bottom-up needs are dwarfed by those estimated using global, 1.5°C-aligned models (top-down needs), which CPI estimates at USD 8.5 trillion per year between now and 2030
+Our updated compilation of bottom-up needs shows that for these 114 parties, an estimated average of USD 473 billion is required per year through 2035 to meet their climate goals.
+Of the total estimated needs, 70% (USD 331 billion per year) will be required for mitigation and 21% (USD 100 billion per year) for adaptation and resilience.
+The remaining 9% (USD 42 billion per year) will be needed for cross-cutting initiatives that target both mitigation and adaptation objectives.
+Discussed further below, it should be noted that bottom-up needs are dwarfed by those estimated using global, 1.5°C-aligned models (top-down needs), which CPI estimates at USD 7.5 trillion per year between now and 2030, and over USD 8.8 trillion per year from 2031 to 2050.

 WHERE SHOULD FINANCE BE DIRECTED?

-Notably, sub-Saharan Africa has the largest reported bottom-up needs, accounting for 26% (USD 143 billion) of total annual needs until 2030.
-This region is one of the most vulnerable to climate change, despite the minimal contribution to historical global GHG emissions.
+Notably, sub-Saharan Africa has the largest reported bottom-up needs, accounting for 27% (USD 128 billion per year) of total annual needs until 2035, followed closely by South Asia (26%, USD 126 billion per year).
+These regions are some of the most vulnerable to climate change, despite their minimal contributions to historical global GHG emissions.

 However, it should be noted that regional comparison of bottom-up needs is partly limited by data availability, as not all countries cost their finance needs in their NDCs.
-Click through the graphic below to explore more about bottom-up needs reported for each region.
+To explore the data on bottom-up needs for each region, visit our bottom-up needs interactive dashboard.

 Bottom-up needs by region